Last Updated on 30 January 2026 by Cycloscope

 Independent Fabrications (Newmarket, Canada)

 How Independent Fabrication got to Newmarket is a story that actually began in Fat City.
-After 12 years of business, the pioneering, but insolvent, mountain bike manufacturer Fat City Cycles was sold off in 1994.
-The company closed its Somerville, Massachusetts doors leaving behind an empty factory and a handful of workers.
+After 12 years in business, the pioneering but insolvent mountain bike manufacturer Fat City Cycles was sold off in 1994.
+The company closed its Somerville, Massachusetts, doors, leaving behind an empty factory and a handful of workers.

 A group of former employees still had the itch to design and build custom bikes.
 So they dusted off their work boots, brought out the drawing board, and started their own company.
 An independent company.
 A company that would make bikes the way they knew they should be made.

 In 1995, Independent Fabrication was formed.
-What they lacked an adequate workspace, they compensated with elbow grease.
+What they lacked in an adequate workspace, they compensated for with elbow grease.
 Treating each build as if it were their own.

 In 2011, IF moved into a renovated 150+ year-old mill building in Newmarket, NH.
-They mostly build racers, gravel and cyclocross, and mountain bikes in all the available materials (including titanium), but they’ve also designed and built many amazing touring bicycles.
+They mostly build racers, gravel and cyclocross bikes, and mountain bikes in all available materials (including titanium), but they’ve also designed and built many amazing touring bicycles.

 True North (Ontario, Canada)

-True North Cycles was founded in 1993 when Hugh Black started building frames in the workshop of his parents’ farm near Alma, Ontario, Canada.
+True North Cycles was founded in 1993, when Hugh Black began building frames in the workshop on his parents’ farm near Alma, Ontario, Canada.
 Hugh’s dedication to custom-frame building was tested and proven in the early years: the workshop was heated by a wood stove, and Hugh had to repeatedly collect firewood to keep warm to work!
 Most of the early frames that Hugh designed and handcrafted were mountain bikes, but he steadily expanded his repertoire over time to include frames for other types of cycling.

 Hugh graduated with a degree in Mechanical Engineering from Queen’s University (Kingston, Ontario, Canada), where he built and rode a number of prototypes of mountain bike frames.
 He was fascinated with bicycle manufacturing and excited about the possibility of dedicating his engineering skills and attention to detail to bicycle frame building.
 Hugh merged his passions for bicycles, engineering, and craftsmanship into what is True North Cycles.